cjsaylor/design-for-success-slides/README.md

 ```

 Running the above will start a node server that serves the storybook files and sets up webpack that allows automatic refreshing of changes over websockets.

+### View the example storybook

+You can view the example storybook [here](https://www.chris-saylor.com/design-for-success-slides/example).